4H-ALARM/XRP/lessonplans/week7.md

 * Demonstrate using AdvantageScope **live** while running commands.
 * Encourage students to correlate sensor data with robot motion.
 * Use saved logs to review autonomous runs.

 ---

-## Extensions

-* Add log entries for command start/stop events.
-* Use AdvantageScope to verify PID tuning visually.
-* Export data to CSV for further analysis.

----